mattlmccoy/espresso-extraction-py/README.md

 ## **📌 Acknowledgments**
 This project was developed as part of a **metrology education initiative**, illustrating how precision measurement impacts everyday experiences like making coffee. ☕🔬

+This work was created for the course ME 6225: Metrology at Georgia Institute of Technology in the George W. Woodruff School of Mechanical Engineering.